← Back to the blog

 The short answer

 Every tennis parent asks the same question.
-The honest answer is that “D1 tennis” is not one thing — it’s four very different tiers that require completely different UTR ratings.
-Here’s the real breakdown nobody else will give you straight.
+The honest answer is that 'D1 tennis' is not one thing — it's four very different tiers.
+And the metric coaches and the governing body actually band by is WTN, not UTR.

 The thing most families get wrong

-UTR is only part of the picture.
-A player with a 3.7 GPA and UTR 11.5 is often more recruitable at a mid-major D1 program than a player with a 3.2 GPA and UTR 12.0.
+Rating is only part of the picture.
+A player with a 3.7 GPA and a strong-mid WTN is often more recruitable at a mid-major D1 program than a player with a 3.2 GPA and a slightly better WTN.
 Coaches want players who will stay academically eligible for four years, and many programs use strong academics as the deciding factor when choosing between similarly-rated recruits.

 The D2 secret most families overlook